IntegralEquations/Inti.jl/docs/src/examples/pep.md

 ```

 where:

 - ``G(\boldsymbol{x},\boldsymbol{y})`` is the Green's function for the Laplace equation
 - ``\sigma(\boldsymbol{y})`` is an unknown density function defined on ``\Gamma``

 Note that this ansatz automatically satisfies Laplace's equation ($\Delta u = 0$) in both
 $\Omega^+$ and $\Omega^-$ by construction, so we only need to enforce the jump conditions on
-the boundary $\Gamma$.
-Using some properties of the single-layer potential (in particular,
+the boundary $\Gamma$ and possibly at ``\infty``.
+Using some properties of the single-layer
-its continuity across the boundary and the jump in the normal derivative), we can derive the
+potential (in particular, its continuity across the boundary and the jump in the normal
-following boundary integral equation:
+derivative), we can derive the following boundary integral equation:

 ```math
 \begin{aligned}